Dick Powell: "Tough guy"

 From 1949 to 1953, Powell played the lead role in the NBC radio theater production Richard Diamond, Private Detective.
 His character in the 30-minute weekly show was a likable private detective with a quick wit.
 Many episodes ended with Detective Diamond having an excuse to sing a little song to his date, showcasing Powell's vocal abilities.
 Many of the episodes were written by Blake Edwards.
 When Richard Diamond came to television in 1957, the lead role was portrayed by David Janssen, who did no singing in the series.
-Prior to the Richard Diamond series, he starred in Rogue's Gallery.
+Prior to the Richard Diamond series, Powell starred in Rogue's Gallery.
 He played Richard Rogue, private detective.
 The Richard Diamond tongue-in-cheek persona developed in the Rogue series.

-Powell took a break from tough-guy roles in The Reformer and the Redhead (1950), opposite wife June Allyson.
-Then he was back to tougher movies: Right Cross (1950), a boxing film with Allyson; Cry Danger (1951), as an ex-convict; The Tall Target (1951), at MGM directed by Anthony Mann, playing a detective who tries to prevent the assassination of Abraham Lincoln.
+Powell took a break from tough-guy roles in The Reformer and the Redhead (1950), opposite his wife, June Allyson.
+Then he was back to tougher movies: Right Cross (1950), a boxing film with Allyson; Cry Danger (1951), as an ex-convict; The Tall Target (1951), at MGM directed by Anthony Mann, playing a detective who tries to prevent the assassination of president-elect in 1861 Abraham Lincoln.

 He returned to comedy with You Never Can Tell (1951).
-Poeell had a supporting role in MGM's popular melodrama The Bad and the Beautiful (1952).
+Powell had a supporting role in MGM's popular melodrama The Bad and the Beautiful (1952).
 His final film performance was in a romantic comedy Susan Slept Here (1954) for director Frank Tashlin.

 Even when he appeared in lighter fare such as The Reformer and the Redhead and Susan Slept Here, he never sang in his later roles.
 The latter, his final onscreen appearance in a feature film, did include a dance number with co-star Debbie Reynolds.